Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework

+More details can be found in \cite{PhysRevD.69.082005}.
 Once the waveform is generated, to investigate further the impact of the tidal charge on the EMRI waveforms, we perform a mismatch analysis between waveforms generated with and without the tidal charge parameter.
 This approach allows us to quantify how significantly the presence of the tidal charge alters the waveform morphology.
 Given two waveforms, $h_{a}$ (with tidal charge) and $h_{b}$ (without tidal charge), the mismatch is computed using their normalized inner product.
 The mismatch can be determined through \cite{Cutler:1994ys}

 where overlap and inner product between two waveforms in the frequency domain are given by